top of page

 Pronouns

-A pronoun is how you refer to someone, for example, using she or they.
 Please ask people their pronouns if you meet them for the first time.
 Use their correct pronouns, even if the words are unfamiliar to you.
 If you make a mistake and refer to someone with the wrong pronoun, quickly correct it and move on.
-(Suggestion: update your screen name to include your pronouns)
+(Tip: please feel free to update your screen name to include your preferred pronouns)

 Assumptions